Early Life and Education of Sutton Foster: A Complete Timeline

 March 18, 1975: Sutton Foster Born

 On March 18, 1975, Sutton Lenore Foster was born.
-She is an American actress known for her work on Broadway.
+She is an American actress known for her Broadway stage work.

 September 18, 2006: Marriage to Christian Borle

-On September 18, 2006, Sutton Foster married actor Christian Borle.
+On September 18, 2006, Sutton Foster married actor Christian Borle, whom she met in college.

 2009: Divorce from Christian Borle

-In 2009, Sutton Foster and Christian Borle divorced, though they remained friends.
+In 2009, Sutton Foster and Christian Borle divorced, though they remain friends.

-Beginning in January 2010, Sutton Foster taught a Spring Semester master class at New York University's Tisch School of the Arts Undergraduate Department of Drama, culminating in a cabaret performance in May.
-She also taught a week-long master class session at Ball State University in January 2010.
+Beginning in January 2010, Sutton Foster taught a master class at New York University's Tisch School of the Arts, which culminated in a cabaret performance in May.
+In January 2010 she also taught a week-long master class session at Ball State University.

-September 2010: Continues Relationship with Ball State University
+September 2010: Continued Relationship with Ball State University

-In September 2010, Sutton Foster continued her relationship with Ball State University by working with students in the classroom, teaching master classes, and performing workshops.
+In September 2010, Sutton Foster continued her relationship with Ball State University by working with students in the classroom and performing workshops.

-May 2012: Receives Honorary Doctorate from Ball State University
+May 2012: Received Honorary Doctorate from Ball State University

-In May 2012, Sutton Foster received an honorary doctorate from Ball State University in recognition of her career in theater, television, and music.
+In May 2012, Sutton Foster received an honorary doctorate from Ball State University for her contributions to theater, television, music, and education.

 September 19, 2013: Engagement to Ted Griffin